 In order to maintain satisfactory academic progress, each student must have a minimum cumulative C average or an academic standing consistent with the institution's requirements for graduation.
 This requirement is in addition to the requirement that a student maintain scholastic academic progress at the end of each semester as defined by California State University, Fullerton.
-CSUF academic probation and disqualification standards permit a student to enroll on academic probation with a cumulative grade point average of 1.95 or higher for a senior, 1.85 or higher for a junior, 1.7 or higher for a sophomore, 1.5 or higher for a freshman on all college units attempted or in all units attempted at this institution.
+CSUF academic probation and disqualification standards permit students to enroll while on probation with the following minimum grade point averages: Seniors must have a cumulative grade point average of 1.85 or higher (fall) or 1.95 or higher (spring); juniors must have a cumulative grade point average of 1.70 or higher (fall) or 1.85 or higher (spring); sophomores must have a cumulative grade point average of 1.40 or higher (fall) or 1.70 or higher (spring); and freshmen must have a cumulative grade point average of 1.0 or higher (fall) or 1.5 or higher (spring).

 As a result, a student who meets these minimum grade point averages will be considered to be making satisfactory academic progress.